Valid Heteroskedasticity Robust Testing: Appendix: Comments on and

 \section{Appendix: Comments on \cite{Chuetal2021} and \cite {Hansen2021}}

 In the special case of testing only one restriction (i.e., $q=1$), \cite {Chuetal2021} and \cite{Hansen2021} recently considered an interesting alternative approach to obtain tests based on the test statistics $T_{Het}$ (for the commonly used choices of the weights $d_{i}$).
-Their suggestions are based on the observation (cf. also Section \ref{sec:obsq1} above) that, assuming Gaussianity of the errors, the null rejection probability of the test that rejects if $T_{Het}$ exceeds a given critical value $C$ can be rewritten as the probability that a quadratic form in Gaussian variables is nonnegative, which can efficiently be determined numerically for any given $ \Sigma \in \mathfrak{C}_{Het}$ by a number of methods.
-That is, if $\Sigma $ were known, one could use this observation to numerically determine a critical value (an observation that is also exploited by our algorithms in case $q=1$) or a p-value.
-Because $\Sigma $ is, however, not known, this approach is infeasible.
+Their suggestions are based on the observation (cf. also Section \ref{sec:obsq1} above) that, assuming Gaussianity of the errors, the null rejection probability of the test that rejects if $T_{Het}$ exceeds a given critical value $C$ can be rewritten as the probability that a quadratic form in Gaussian variables is nonnegative, which can efficiently be determined numerically for any given $ \Sigma \in \mathfrak{C}_{Het}$ by a number of methods.\footnote{ A reader has pointed out that the results in \cite{phill93} could also be developed into numerical approximations similar to the ones in \cite {Hansen2021}.} That is, if $\Sigma $ were known, one could use this observation to numerically determine a critical value (an observation that is also exploited by our algorithms in case $q=1$) or a p-value.
+Because $ \Sigma $ is, however, not known, this approach is infeasible.
 One solution, put forward in the present paper, is to work instead with a \textquotedblleft worst-case\textquotedblright\ critical value, i.e., the smallest critical value that controls size (if such a critical value exists).
 In contrast, the idea in \cite{Chuetal2021} and \cite{Hansen2021} to obtain a feasible test is a parametric bootstrap idea (cf.~their papers for details):\footnote{ A similar approach has already been put forward earlier by \cite{welch1938, Welch1951} and \cite{Satterth}.~} (i) replace $\Sigma $ by an estimate $\hat{ \Sigma}$; e.g.,

 based on typical choices of $d_{i}$; (ii) numerically determine a critical value (or p-value) from the cdf of the test statistic acting as if $\Sigma = \hat{\Sigma}$ (e.g., as outlined above); and (iii) reject the null hypothesis if the observed test statistic exceeds the so-computed critical value (or, equivalently, if the corresponding p-value obtained is less than the desired significance level).
 Note that the critical value in (ii) depends on the data $Y$ through $\hat{\Sigma}$ (and is thus data-dependent in this sense).